Laurent-Joseph-Marius Imbert: Biography

 In 1821, Esprit-Marie-Joseph Florens, the Vicar Apostolic of Siam, requested for him to call at Singapore.
 The bishop had been contemplating opening a missionary station in Singapore.
 He was not very certain, though, whether there was any urgency or he was aware of the circumstances prevailing in the island.
 Therefore, the young missionary was to check on the situation.
 He reached Singapore on 11 December 1821 and spent about a week there.
 Imbert might have been the first priest to celebrate Mass on the island.

 In February 1822, Imbert sailed for Macau, but unable to go directly there, he spent the next two years in Tonkin, French Indochina.
 Only then was he able to enter China, where he spent twelve years in Sichuan and founded a seminary in Moupin.

 On 26 April 1836, Imbert was appointed Vicar Apostolic of Korea and Titular Bishop of Capsa.
-He was consecrated on 14 May 1837 by Giacomo Luigi Fontana M.E.P., the Vicar Apostolic of Huguang.
+He was consecrated on 14 May 1837 by Giacomo Luigi Fontana M.E.P., the Vicar Apostolic of Szechwan.
 He then crossed secretly from Manchuria to Korea that same year.
 During this time, Korea was going through a period of Christian persecution.

 On 10 August 1839, Imbert, who was secretly going about his missionary work, was betrayed.
 Realizing that it was only a matter of time before he was arrested and killed, he celebrated Mass and surrendered himself to those who lay in waiting for him.
 He was taken to Seoul, where he was tortured to reveal the whereabouts of foreign missionaries.
 Mistakenly believing that his converts would be spared if all foreign missionaries came out from hiding and gave themselves up, he wrote a note to his fellow missionaries, Pierre-Philibert Maubant and Jacques-Honoré Chastan, asking them to surrender to the Korean authorities as well, which they did.

 All three of them were imprisoned together.
 They were taken before an interrogator and questioned for three days to reveal the names and whereabouts of their converts.
 As torture failed to break them down, they were sent to another prison and beheaded on 21 September 1839 at Saenamteo, Korea.
 Their bodies remained exposed for several days but were finally buried on Nogu Mountain.

 The three were among the 79 Korean Martyrs beatified in 1925, and among the 103 Korean Martyrs canonized by Pope John Paul II in Seoul on 6 May 1984.

 The feast day of Saint Laurent Imbert is celebrated on 20 September (formerly 10 June).
 Accordingly, a religious statue of Imbert Bum is also enshrined at a side chapel of the Myeongdong Cathedral, where pious women have vested the image in the traditional Hanbok costume of South Korea.